pusateri/canner/docs/contributing.rst

 Contributing
 ------------

-.. todo: Flesh this out.
+.. todo:: Flesh this out.

 To see if we have made changes since you cloned the repository, use::